sankalpdayal/carnd_term1_p3/README.md

 ### 4. Training resources
 I tried training on both GPU and CPU.
 I noticed that it took about 6 hours to train on CPU and about 30 min to 40 min on GPU.

 Also since the data was so huge, loading it all together was difficult.
-Hence I python generator to yield data in batches and used keras fit_generator function to perform training using generator.
+Hence I used python generator to yield data in batches and used keras fit_generator function to perform training using generator.